iamolami/sunsniffer/README.md

 [![MIT License][license-shield]][license-url]

-# Coding Task for the position of backend developer at SunSniffer
+# About this project
-This is a RESRAPI that is designed to provides autocomplete suggestions for highly populated cities.
+This is a RESTAPI that is designed to provides autocomplete suggestions for highly populated cities.
+It is a coding task for the position of backed developer at SunSniffer

 ### Built With